Fintech Disruptors: Reflections on the 2018 London Fintech Week Conference

 With extensive growth in London and Europe, putting Brexit aside, the industry challenge and much of the agenda concentrated on understanding and acting on the enablers supporting tremendous scale.
 Three broad themes emerged throughout the day.

 - Enabling regulation: which doesn’t hamper innovation, but allows markets to thrive and compete.
-There is a general regard for consumer oriented regulations like GDPR, MIFIDII, and PSD2 structures as valuable controls on privacy, security and trust.
+There is general regard for consumer-oriented regulations like GDPR, MIFIDII, and PSD2 structures as valuable controls on privacy, security, and trust.
 (It was noted through the day traditional banking institutions need to win back consumer trust).
 However, international payments providers such as TransferWise and WorldRemit acknowledge the need for harmonization in regulation at regional and local levels to allow for the growing trend of cross border remittances

 - Development on the fringes: After years of investment in blockchain technologies, cryptocurrencies, and Fintech platforms, there is growing recognition that scale is dependent upon certain enablers to drive customer awareness and engagement.

 Software development firms as Innovecs specialize in Fintech and are well placed to support large and small industry players in these and other areas: